-The temporary exhibition ‘the countless aspects of beauty was a real treat.
-Special pieces about how beauty was seen throughout many centuries of human history.
-The god Athena only dressed in a rope holding an apple, or the gladiators from the Roman period.
+The temporary exhibition ‘the countless aspects of beauty is a real treat.
+Special selected pieces about how beauty was seen throughout many centuries of human history.
+Which one is more beautiful?
+The god Athena only dressed in a rope holding an apple, or the gladiators from the Roman period?
 We all look for beauty, in ourselves or others, but beauty is different for everybody.
-This was expressed in a perfect way.
+This is expressed in a perfect way.
 This exhibition is held until May 2019.
+Look out their website for more information on current exhibitions.

 The Museum has a restaurant in the middle of the complex and because it took us about five hours to cover the whole museum we needed to take a break for some refreshments.
 The prices are high and the food quality mediocre, but the garden location is just perfect.